browserengineering/book/book/security.md

 next: skipped
 ...

-Our browser has grown up, becoming capable of running (small) web applications.
-But these capabilities bring responsibility: our browser must securing important user data against adversaries interested in getting at that data.
-To see more about how this works, let's implement the most basic kind of user data---cookies---and the basic browser security policy that protects that data.
+Our browser has grown up and now runs (small) web applications.
+Now let's take the final stop and add user identity to our browser via cookies.
+Capability demands responsibility: our browser must then secure cookies against adversaries interested in getting at them.

 ::: {.warning}
 Web browser security is a vast topic.
 It involves securing the web